As an Amazon Associate I earn from qualifying purchases.

 - Cilantro, Mexican cheese and sour cream, for garnish

-- Keep the pork or wild boar in large pieces — cut them only small enough to fit into your Dutch oven or other heavy, lidded pot.
+- Keep the pork or wild boar in large pieces -- cut them only small enough to fit into your Dutch oven or other heavy, lidded pot.
 Salt the meat well and brown it in the pot in the lard over medium-high heat.
 When the pork has browned, remove it and add the onions.
 Cook the onions until they get a little brown on the edges.
-Return the pork to the pot, add the bay leaves, stock and as much water as you need to come halfway up the sides of the meat.
-Cover pot and cook over low heat until the meat falls apart — about 3 hours for a wild boar shoulder.
+Return the pork to the pot, add the bay leaves, stock and as much water as you need to submerge the meat.
+Cover pot and cook over low heat until the meat wants to fall apart -- about 3 hours for a wild hog shoulder, less for store-bought.

-- To prep the sauce, slice the tomatillos in half and arrange, cut side down, on a foil-lined baking sheet.
+- To prep the sauce, slice the tomatillos in half and arrange, cut side up, on a foil-lined baking sheet.
 Quarter the onion and put that on the sheet.
 Put the garlic cloves on the sheet, too and set under the broiler.
 Remove when they are a little charred, but not burned to a crisp, about 8 to 10 minutes.
 Or, you can char everything on a comal, which is what I do.

-- Put the tomatillos and the roasted chiles into a food processor.
+- Put the tomatillos, onion and the roasted chiles into a food processor.
 Peel the garlic and put the garlic in, too.
-Add the 1/2 cup of cilantro and a healthy pinch of salt.
+Add the 1/2 cup of cilantro, oregano, epazote if using, and a healthy pinch of salt.
 Buzz until everything is combined but there are still some little chunks; you want texture to the sauce.
-Mix in the oregano and cumin and set the sauce aside.
+Mix in the cumin and set the sauce aside.
 Fry this sauce in the lard, stirring often, for about 5 minutes.
 Turn off the heat.

 - When the meat's ready, lift it out of the pot and onto a baking sheet to cool a little.
 Keep the pot uncovered and turn the heat to high to boil down the braising liquid.
-Shred the meat with your fingers or two forks.
+Chop, or shred the meat with your fingers or with two forks.